 - Switch out your opponent's active Pokémon to the bench.
 They choose the Pokémon to replace it

-Last but not least, Sabrina is another excellent support card for any deck.
-What’s that?
+Sabrina is another excellent support card for any deck.
+What's that?
 Your opponent puts down a full-health Lapras that can heal itself?
-I think not – let’s swap it out with Sabrina and make them choose a half-health Pidgey from their bench.
+Let's do something about that, huh?
+Choose Sabrina, and she'll swap it out, making your opponent choose a different Pokémon - perhaps that measly, half-health Pidgey from their bench.

 This list could go on and on forever, so we've condensed it to five cards we'd love to see come to TCG Pocket.
 Obviously, any evolved Pokémon would come with their pre-evolutions too, but we feel these cards could really shake things up.